 But we knew we needed to do more than simply complain.
 And those of us in this new pro-science environmental movement realised that we needed to say something positive.
 We needed a vision, something which could inspire, a manifesto for an environmental movement that would be technology-friendly, science-based, progressive, and even, you might say, modern.

 So we called it ecomodernism, and launched it as the Ecomodernist Manifesto back in 2015.
-Ecomodernism inspired many groups across Europe that later came together to form RePlanet.
+Ecomodernism inspired many groups across Europe that later came together to form WePlanet.
 However, for many of the activists involved, the original concept of ecomodernism later became tainted (probably somewhat unfairly) by an association with climate lukewarmism and a lack of a political critique of corporate power.
 At a meeting in Antwerp, Belgium in 2021, we came together to discuss an updated philosophy and a new name.

-RePlanet is a professionally organised network of activists in multiple countries, dedicated to overtaking mainstream green thinking not just in impact but in ambition
+WePlanet is a professionally organised network of activists in multiple countries, dedicated to overtaking mainstream green thinking not just in impact but in ambition

-And this was RePlanet.
+And this was WePlanet.
 Not just a disparate movement but a professionally organised network of activists in multiple countries, dedicated to overtaking mainstream green thinking not just in impact but in ambition.
 For example, if we have a moonshot programme for renewables and advanced nuclear combined, why not have an earlier net zero date, like 2040, which recognises the climate emergency rather than trying to downplay it?

 If we want to harness modern molecular biology, why not use it in precision fermentation and other microbial approaches to deliver animal-type proteins and fats without the appalling suffering and environmental destructiveness of industrial animal agriculture?
 This could then allow the large-scale rewilding of land as a way to bring back nature and address the biodiversity crisis.
 (This later became our Reboot Food campaign.)